lj-ditrapani/SWE430/README.markdown

   info to include (questions, problems, ..)
 - Ensure all files are set ff=dos
 - Remove references to refactoring example and exercise
-- make a survey for 330/430 asking how many hours for each
-    - learn javascript/qunit
-    - lesson
-    - example
-    - assignment
-    - exam
 - Delete or integrate extra files being ignored
     - art
     - coffeescript-windows